puppetlabs/puppet-docs/source/puppet/4.9/lang_relationships.markdown

 It then continues to apply any unrelated resources.
 Any resources that depend on the skipped resource are also skipped.

-This helps prevent inconsistent system state by causing a "clean" failure instead of attempting to apply a resource whose prerequisites may be broken.
+This helps prevent inconsistent system state by causing a "clean" failure instead of attempting to apply a resource whose prerequisites might be broken.

 > **Note**: Although a resource won't be applied if a dependency fails, it can still receive and respond to refresh events from other, successful, dependencies.
 This is because refreshes are handled semi-independently of the normal resource sync process.
-It is an outstanding design issue, and may be tracked at [issue #7486](http://projects.puppetlabs.com/issues/7486).
+It is an outstanding design issue, and can be tracked at [issue #7486](http://projects.puppetlabs.com/issues/7486).

 ### Dependency cycles